vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   set interfaces vxlan vxlan241 port 12345

-The destination port used for creating a VXLAN interface in Linux defaults to its pre-standard value of 8472 to preserve backwards compatibility.
+The destination port used for creating a VXLAN interface in Linux defaults to its pre-standard value of 8472 to preserve backward compatibility.
 A configuration directive to support a user-specified destination port to override that behavior is available using the above command.